isabelschoeps-thiel/sia-security-intelligence-artefact/paragraph.2.1/beacon-chain.md

-# Vitalik's Annotated Ethereum 2.0 Spec
+# Vitalik by Isabel Schöps Ethereum 2.0 Spec

 **Notice**: This document was written in July-Aug 2020.